cgencer/EQueue-docs/02-Game-Overview.md

 ***A Single Emotile:** The dormant emotions blue and light green, followed by its second-level orange and yellow and in the center light green.*

 When tiles are attached consecutively a continuity of a color-stripe becomes visible throughout the tiles.
 It represents the growing of an emotion: a dormant emotion gets nurtured and grows into existence.
 The rising emotion, from outermost level *(seed)* to the second-level *(evolving)* and lastly to the middle third-level *(becoming)*, form a visual checkmark facing either left or right (the side has no meaning).
-##### Awareness of Emotions and Removing Attachment
+##### Recognising Emotions
+*take-that interplay of emotions*

-The rising of an emotion is an interplay between others and us.
+The rising of an emotion is an interplay between other players and us.
 The first two stages are created by other players attaching tiles onto our queue.
-If we are aware of the risen emotion by completing its last stage we earn another awareness crystal (from our storage) for practicing mindfulness.
-The risen emotion with its three stages get discarded from the queue.
-In this way our attachment to the emotion has been removed.
-But if others get it done before we were able to, we will loose one crystal and they will receive a crystal (from their storage) because we haven't been aware of this arising.
+If we recognise the risen emotion by completing its last stage we can earn an awareness crystal (from our storage) for practicing mindfulness.
+Break the last three tiles out of the queue, save the last tile and discard the 1st and 2nd stage tiles.
+These completed and saved tiles form a collection of our *emotional intelligence (EQ)*.

+If a completion could happen while another emotion rises, the completion of an emotion has priority.
+A completion by one player has precedence over rising of a seed or evolving tile of another player, of course within turn order.

+But if others are able to get the checkmark done before us we'll loose one crystal because we haven't been aware of and recognised this emotion.

-Because every player has a capacity to reserve a tile, they can do a double placement of emotiles (with the event-card played in-between), resulting with direct completion of risen emotions.
+Because every player has a capacity to reserve one tile, with a bit of planning they can do a double placement of emotiles (with the event-card played in-between), resulting with express completion of an emotion.
+##### Emotional Intelligence (EQ)
+*set collection of experienced and completed emotions*

+Experiencing and learning to deal with a variety of emotions builds up our emotional intelligence.
+A set can also be built only with completed emotions or with a mixed set of  through experienced emotions with personas plus the completed emotions through recognising.
+Several emotions on personas could be distributed among several sets.
+Multiple sets gives multiple bonus.
 ##### *Triggering (Emotional) Patterns*

 Every player has one or more patterns as the outcome of their relationships (with personas).
 Players have to watch out if completed emotions matches the color-sequence of a pattern even with other emotions in-between.
 When one of our patterns emerges it results initiates a crisis, resulting with loss of all crystals for this round.
 Players have to prioritize to watch out for these patterns and dismantle them.